Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 In order to show a specific malware hash subgraph of the database, we will perform a query to the Neo4j database for the md5 hash \textbf{84c82835a5d21bbcf75a61706d8ab549}.
 The Cypher language query used to search for this single md5 node is:

 \texttt{MATCH p=(find:node\_md5 \{name: `84c82835a5d21bbcf75a61706d8ab549'\}) RETURN p}

 In order to illustrate the utility of the database, we have selected this hash because it is known to be a hash of a piece of malware.
 The query results show that there are three unique document nodes that reference this specific hash.
 Figure \ref{fig:md5_connections_1} shows this connectivity graph.
 The content of these three document nodes contains useful context information.
 The lower left hand node document is a cybersecurity blog-style website that is detailing a network and security analysis tool, which used the example of this md5 hash for detecting malware using antivirus software.
-The lower right hand node document is a manalyzer report on this md5 hash\footnote{\url{https://manalyzer.org/report/84c82835a5d21bbcf75a61706d8ab549}}.
-The top node document is a 4chan thread for which a user linked to this manalyzer report within a long discussion thread.
+The lower right hand node document is a manalyzer (manalyzer is an online portable executable static analysis website) report on this md5 hash\footnote{\url{https://manalyzer.org/report/84c82835a5d21bbcf75a61706d8ab549}}.
+The top node document is a 4chan thread (4chan is an anonymous online discussion forum) in which a user linked to this manalyzer report within a long discussion thread.

 Next, we can query the neighbors of those three document nodes - the connectivity graph for this result is shown in Figure \ref{fig:md5_connections_2}.
 Notably, there is a SHA1 and a SHA256 hash which were both in two of the node documents.
-These these two hashes and the md5 hash are all checksums of the same file.
+These two hashes and the md5 hash are all checksums of the same file.